me.

 my blog.

-Years ago, I’d purchased Bonni Goldberg’s book entitled Room to Write.
-Along with this, I had purchased a journal in which I was all-out motivated to transcribe my responses to the prompts.
-I think I tried it once.
+Years ago, I bought a book of writing prompts to light the fire under my keester and start writing that first novel.
 Then life got busy.
-Then the excuses ran rampant.
-Then what free time I did scrape together for myself got pissed away by more excuses, flung left and right like so much excrement in a zoo cage.
+The excuses ran rampant.
+And then what time I did scrape together got pissed away by more excuses, flung left and right like so much excrement in a zoo cage.

 The Monkey said, “Enough.”
-Why it had fallen from the tree in the first place is irrelevant; it has picked itself up and grabbed hold of the vine again.
+Why it had fallen from the tree in the first place is irrelevant; it picked itself up and grabbed back on to the vine.

-So grab a vine and swing on over to groom my posts for fleas, and by all means infest it with your own (i.e., contribute your comments and writing)!
+Grab a vine yourself and swing on over!
+Groom my posts for fleas and infest them with your comments and creativity. 🐵

 January 4th, 2011 at 19:57